 You can apply via the application form.
 Please fill in all fields completely and take enough time to do so.

-The current application period ended on 10 June 2023.
-After the application deadline, all applications were reviewed and tandems were put together.
-If there are more applications than places, selection is based on the time of application and the best possible match.
+The application period ends at the end of May.
+After the application deadline, all applications are reviewed and tandems are put together.
+If there are more applications than places, selection is based on the best possible matches.

 Note: If you are interested, please do not hesitate to contact us at any time – even if the application period has already expired.
 We will be happy to put you on the list and contact you in case we have remaining seats or as soon as we can invite you to apply for the next round.

-You will be informed at the latest two weeks after the end of the application period whether we found a tandem partner for you and you can participate in MOTIVATE!.
+You will be informed at the latest three weeks after the end of the application period if you can participate in MOTIVATE!.

 Norwegian University of Science and Technology: Katrine Dalbu Alterhaug (email)